 Glen and Sara will need to pay off more of the their debt before they can think about switching to a better loan.

 Calculate how a rate rise might affect your loan repayments

-How can I refinance with minimal equity?
+How can you refinance without equity?

 - Consider specialist lenders.
 If you're looking to refinance and you've only built up a small amount of equity in your home, think about refinancing to specialist lenders or building societies.
 These lenders may have more lenient eligibility criteria when it comes to determining your serviceability potential.
 If you can demonstrate that you have enough savings, income or assets to service the loan, the lender may overlook the minimal amount of equity that you have.

 - Find a guarantor.
 With a small amount of equity in your existing home, you may want to refinance to a guarantor loan.
 This can boost your borrowing capacity as the guarantor essentially takes responsibility for servicing the loan if you default.